 Show As does not change the field's data type: it simply displays the underlying data in a new format.
 Your data will be aggregated according to the new time units, however.

 The tables below show the same data.
-The table on the left has the YEAR QUARTER (YYYYQ) format applied to the date field.
+The table on the right has the YEAR QUARTER (YYYYQ) format applied to the date field.
 Notice how the data has been aggregated according to the new time unit: